imapp-pl/gas-cost-estimator/docs/diy.md

 python3 ./src/program_generator/pg_arguments_precompiles.py generate
 python3 ./src/program_generator/pg_validation.py generate
 ```
 They all use the same parameters.
 Both arguments and validation produce very large files.
-You might want to review before running benchmarks.
+You might want to review the files before running benchmarks.

 All outputs are directed to the console, so you might want to redirect them to a file.
 Assuming you are in a parent folder:
 ```shell